The following frauds and scams are circulating within the town of Amherst and surrounding areas.

 Inheritance Letter Scam

 A victim receives a request via letter stating that a very wealthy stranger has died.
-The letter, which claims to be written by a lawyer stresses the urgency and confidentiality of the transaction, the importance of trust and honestly (to make the victim believe that the letter is valid).
+The letter, which claims to be written by a lawyer stresses the urgency and confidentiality of the transaction, and the importance of trust and honesty (to make the victim believe that the letter is valid).
 The letter writer asks for assistance with banking and moving a large amount of money involving the victim's bank account and asks the victim to share in the wealth.
 The victim is offered a significant percentage of the amount for simply providing his/her bank details.
 Once the victim contacts the scammer, the scammer will normally ask for processing fees etc. The victim provides the fees to the scammer and never gets any portion of the fictional inheritance.

 National Lottery Fraud